A brief article discussing the attributes, necessity, and significance of Cloud Infrastructure Entitlement Management (CIEM)

 The Solution: Cloud Infrastructure Entitlement Management (CIEM)

 In response to the identity risks mentioned above, CSPs (mainly AWS, Azure, and GSP) created their own security solutions.
-For example, AWS offers AWS Config, CloudWatch, CloudTrail, GuardDuty, and Macie, to name a few.
-Similarly, Azure implemented tighter controls in its fully integrated IAM solution, but those controls need to be custom built for organizations, not the other way around.
+For example, AWS offers AWS Config, CloudWatch, AWS Service Control Policies, GuardDuty, and IAM Access Advisor, to name a few.
+Similarly, Azure implemented tighter controls in its fully integrated IAM solution (Azure AD entitlements management, Azure Blueprints), but those controls need to be custom built for organizations, not the other way around.

 Consequently, a new solution emerged to protect customers operating on hybrid and multi-cloud environments.
 In early 2020, Gartner addressed the vulnerabilities and challenges of IaaS by introducing CIEM (Cloud Infrastructure Entitlements Management) as a subset of IGA (Identity Governance and Administration):